The Blue Business® Plus Credit Card from American Express Review

 - The credit card agreement database maintained by the Consumer Financial Protection Burea

-Who Should & Shouldn’t Consider American Express Blue Business Plus Credit Card?
+Who Should & Shouldn’t Consider The Blue Business® Plus Credit Card from American Express?

-Other Considerations for American Express Blue Business Plus Credit Card
+Other Considerations for The Blue Business® Plus Credit Card from American Express

 Versatile and flexible, the Blue Business Plus Card is a solid general use option for small business owners.